-- What is the market opportunity in which the partner has access?
+- Ask about the market opportunity in which the partner has access

 - What are the market trends that could affect end-customer sales?

 2.)
 Program Period In-tune with the Digital World

 Historically, program periods follow a generic sequence: Vendors either run market development funds on quarters or look to seasonality to execute programs.
 However, given the dramatic influence digital has on end-customers, vendors need to be looking past quarter campaigns in replace of long-term programs.

 Successful digital marketing does not happen overnight.
 It is a process that takes patience, trial and error and, of course, time.
 Building a digital brand isn’t a black and white process; it’s a vague, complex progression relative to a partner’s abilities and experience.
 Partners need to be able to adopt, obtain and execute, and limiting those philosophies to a quarter forgoes that model.